andriusdj/sf-forms-workshop/README.md

 Task:
 1) Create a Person and Email forms in the first page of the project
 2) Create a Form transformer for date of birth (Date object <-> integer timestamp)
+3) Create a Form transformer for email string to email entity
-3) Use validators for all fields
+4) Use validators for all fields
+5) Create custom validator for email field (check host and ensure user exists within the host)